 5. CPC Cares

-Those are my five additional resources for you to check out if you are looking for support.
-As a grieving pet parent, I know this is perhaps the most difficult time in your life, but you know what?
+Those are my five additional resources to check out if you are looking for support.
+As a grieving pet parent, I know this is perhaps the most challenging time in your life, but you know what?
 You will get through this.
 Just take it one day at a time.
-It won’t be easy, however just know you are not alone.
-Someone out there has been in your same shoes too.
-I hope these resources help give you some comfort and insight.
-If you are still searching for even more resources to help, check out two of my previous posts here:
+It won’t be easy; however, know you are not alone.
+Someone out there has been in your exact shoes too.

 3 Youtubers that helped me deal with grief after pet loss